 Adding a few yard games into your camping kit is the perfect way to stretch the legs and get the blood moving -- particularly beneficial after a big day on the trail or water.
 As an added bonus, yard games are “adult beverage-friendly” by nature, so you can get your party on and sip a beer or cocktail while you try to school your campmates.
 It sure beats sitting around listening to your friend’s latest rendition of Lady Gaga on their backpack flute.
 Nobody wants to hear that.
 Literally nobody.

 We’ve divided the games up into three categories based on activity level:

 WAITING FOR COFFEE

 RAINY DAY GAMES

 Nothing dampens your spirits (both literally and figuratively) like a rainy day while camping.
 But a quick mood-booster can be found by adding a little friendly competition.
-When space is limited, bust out the Backpack Tumbling Tower set.
-All you need is a level surface and a little competitive spirit.
+When space is limited, bust out the Basecamp Magnetic Chess/Checkers set.
+All you need for the 2 in 1 folding magnetic game is a level surface and a little competitive spirit.

 If cards are more your style, it’s tough to beat a good, trusty cribbage board.
 It takes a minute to learn the game but once you’ve got it down it’s hard to stop.

 You’ve risen from your sleeping bag but you’re not quite ready to take on the prospect of tackling the day until that first cup of coffee hits your lips.
 We feel ya.
 But it takes time to filter water, get it on the fire or campstove, grind coffee and let it brew.
 This is the perfect time for a picnic table game of Mancala.

 WORKING UP AN APPETITE GAMES